Homepage > Journal > The best programming languages for product managers

 How you like that:

-What does a Product Manager do?
-What are the responsibilities of Product Managers?
-While announcing this article's topic and core content, we will quickly answer this question by quoting Google Careers.
+What does a product manager do?
+What are the responsibilities of product managers?
+While announcing this article's topic and core content, we'll quickly answer this question by quoting Google Careers.

-Product Manager at Google (in the IT industry) combines multiple functions within the scope of their activities (Work Cross-Functionally); they guide products from conception to launch.
+A product manager at Google (in the IT industry) combines multiple functions within the scope of their activities (work cross-functionally); they guide products from conception to launch.

-More and more job offers for Product Managers are appearing.
-Programs such as Associate Product Manager (APM) are also gaining popularity and importance.
+More and more job offers for product managers are appearing.
+Associate Product Manager (APM) programs are also gaining popularity and importance.
 They introduce and prepare you for acquiring new competencies and allow you to start a new career path.

-What are the most common responsibilities a Product Manager in the IT industry has to perform?
+What are the most common responsibilities a product manager in the IT industry has?

-What essential hard and soft skills do you have (Product Manager Skill Set) to possess to work successfully as a Product Manager?
+What essential hard and soft skills (product manager skill set) must you possess to work successfully as a product manager?

-What programming language should you choose, what technologies are worth mastering and following, and what technologies are worth developing in?
+What programming language should you choose, what technologies are worth mastering and following, and what technologies are worth learning?

-What programming language should you choose for beginning the journey with Product Management?
+What programming language should you choose to begin the journey with product management?

 We highly recommend you read the article!